TezBaydu/Milestone-Project-1-Band/README.md

 #### Music

 1. Council Culture music
-    * Created and produced for this site by newly formed band Council Culture
+    * Created and produced for this site by newly formed band Council Culture.
 2. Music snippets with playable buttons

 #### Structure